scikit-beam/scikit-beam/doc/development/testguide.rst

 There is a `coveragerc
 <http://nedbatchelder.com/code/coverage/config.html>`_ file that
 defines files to omit as well as lines to exclude.
-It is installed along with astropy so that the ``astropy`` testing framework can use it.
-In the source tree, it is at ``astropy/tests/coveragerc``.
+It is installed along with scikit-beam so that the ``scikit-beam`` testing framework can use it.
+In the source tree, it is at ``scikit-beam/tests/coveragerc``.

 Running tests in parallel
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to speed up astropy's tests using the `pytest-xdist
+It is possible to speed up scikit-beam's tests using the `pytest-xdist
 <https://pypi.python.org/pypi/pytest-xdist>`_ plugin.
 This plugin can be
 installed using `pip`_::